Chalk is an underused art medium. Too dusty. Too messy. High maintenance. And spraying? Forget it. But with these chalk flowers…

 I say ignore the bad rap and go for it.
 Chalk pastels, also known as soft pastels, are an incredible product for kid’s art-making.
 Similar to old school finger-painting, chalk is truly like painting with your fingers.
 Kids love it.
 And when I say that, it’s true.
 In all my years of teaching, I’ve had maybe two kids who didn’t like the feel of chalk.
 They totally get into it and come up with the most beautiful expressions of art.

-If you are wondering if you should spay chalk art, you can read this post.
+If you are wondering if you should spray chalk art, you can read this post.

-Here is one of my most popular lessons (with the kids!) that uses two techniques:
+Here is one of my most popular lessons, Chalk Flowers (with the kids!) that uses two techniques:

 - Pencil, white school glue & black paper for older kids ages 9-12

 - Black oil pastels on black paper for younger kids 5-8

 Sometimes using the right art technique can make or break a project depending on the kids age group.
 Older kids can manage the handling of the glue better than younger kids.
 In fact, younger kids can barely brush glue onto paper, let alone draw with it.
 So unless you want to help your students a great deal, use oil pastels with the younger set.

 For both projects you’ll need black paper.
 Here’s the thing: it doesn’t have to be large.
 I like the 9″ x 12″ size or even 12″ x 12″.
 This makes it easier for the kids to color the entire paper and not get too bored.

 Start with the drawing.
 If you are using glue to draw with, it’s okay to draw simple shapes with a pencil.
 Some kids may want to skip over this step and draw with the glue.
 The trick to drawing with glue is to make sure the bottle can squeeze an even stream of glue onto a piece of paper.
 You should test it first.
 Then, treat the orange plastic tip as you would a pencil lead and just draw.
 Start at the left and move to the right if you are right handed.